MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/EnvironmentVariables.md

 ## Use data source environment variables in canvas apps
 ### Use pre-existing data source environment variables

 Environment variables can be reused across other apps and even different types of resources like cloud flows.
 You may wish to first create them within your solution and later use them while authoring canvas apps and cloud flows.
 1. Follow the steps above for **Create an environment variable in a solution**
 2. Edit or create a canvas app from your solution.
 4. Add a **new** data source for SharePoint online.
-5. Click the **Advanced** tab
+5. Select the **Advanced** tab
 6. You'll see a filtered list of environment variables that you have access to and that match the parameter being set.
-For example, when selecting the SharePoint site you'll see a list of all data source environment variables with **Connector** = SharePoint and **Parameter type** = Site.
+For example, when you select the SharePoint site, you'll see a list of all data source environment variables with **Connector** = SharePoint and **Parameter type** = Site.
 The same is true when selecting SharePoint lists for a given site.

 ### Automatically create data source environment variables when connecting to data

 This option provides simplicity and ensures environment variables will always be used for data sources such as SharePoint online.
 However, some customers prefer to provide their own schema names and therefore should create them from solutions.
 1. Edit or create a canvas app from your solution.
-2. Click **File**, **Settings**, then **General** and enable the setting to **Automatically create environment variables when adding data sources**.
+2. Select **File** > **Settings** > **General** and enable the setting to **Automatically create environment variables when adding data sources**.
 3. Add a **new** data source for SharePoint online.
 4. Select a SharePoint **site**, then one or more **lists**.
 You do not need to select the **Advanced** tab.
    >[!NOTE]
    >To prevent creation of duplicate environment variables, you'll be prompted to use the existing environment variable when duplicates are identified.
 You may de-select the option to use the existing environment variable if creation of a duplicate is desired.
-5. Click **save**.
+5. Select **save**.

 >[!NOTE]
 >Pre-existing canvas apps will not automatically use data source environment variables.
 Remove the data source(s) from the app and add them back using the above steps to upgrade these apps to use environment variables.

 ## Use environment variables in Power Automate cloud flows

-Environment variables cannot be automatically created when authoring flows.
-However, the useage of environment variables are not limited to those of type = **data source**.
+Environment variables can't be automatically created when authoring flows.
+However, environment variables are not limited to those of type = **data source**.
 All types of environment variables can be used in triggers and actions.
 1. Follow the steps above for **Create an environment variable in a solution**
 2. Edit or create a cloud flow from a solution.
-3. When providing a value for the parameter, scroll down and select **Enter a custom value**.
+3. When you provide a value for the parameter, scroll down and select **Enter a custom value**.
 Directly entering a value will not use environment variables.
-4. Environment variables for which you have access to are listed in the **Dynamic content** section of the card.
+4. Environment variables that you have access to are listed in the **Dynamic content** section of the card.
 5. Select the appropriate environment variable.

 >[!NOTE]
 >The environment variables are currently listed under **Parameters** and the list is not currently filtered based on matching data types.